coro121/documentation-samples/operating-systems-admin.md

 | `systemctl restart`                | System restart                                                                                   |

 ### User management

 User and password management is critical for maintaining kit operations and access to all infrastructure, services, and tools.
 Passwords for all infrastructure and services deployed by automation are stored in **/opt/test/ansible_main/passwords.yml**.
 The majority of users should be managed within **IdM** to enable authentication across the cluster.
-Operators should not change local user passwords or application passwords unless necessary; they are randomly generated upon install.
+Operators should not change local user passwords or app passwords unless necessary; they are randomly generated upon installation.
 However, the loss of a root password requires a specific set of tasks to recover.

 #### Reset root password

-If the root password is known, simply login as root and use the **`passwd`** command to enter a new root password.
-However if the root password is lost, create a new one by doing the following:
+If the root password is known, log in as root and use the **`passwd`** command to create a new root password.
+However if the root password is lost, create a new one by taking the following steps:

-1. Reboot or power on the system and press **`‘e’`** to edit the installed OS bootloader, (1st boot option), when the boot menu displays
+1. Restart or turn on the system and enter **`‘e’`** to edit the installed OS boot-loader, (the first boot option), when the boot menu displays.

 | <img src="https://user-images.githubusercontent.com/10658186/127578182-79978437-8b98-4700-9e76-fa4fca0710ac.png" alt="RHEL Boot Selector" width="450px"> |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | _RHEL Boot Selector_                                                                                                                                                                 |

-2. Towards the bottom of the page, locate the grub options (indicated by the **`'linux16 /vmlinuz-\<kernel>'`** precursor) and add the **`rd.break`** option to the end of the line.
-This will allow edits to the initial ramdisk (**`initrd`**) environment.
+2. Towards the bottom of the screen, locate the grub options (indicated by the **`'linux16 /vmlinuz-\<kernel>'`** precursor) and add the **`rd.break`** command to the end of the line.
+This enables edits to the initial ramdisk (**`initrd`**) environment.

 | <img src="https://user-images.githubusercontent.com/10658186/127577907-35fa3481-7b68-47fb-a80f-328c22ca6cae.png" width="450px"> |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | _RHEL Edit Boot Options_                                                                                                                                                                   |

-3. Press **Ctrl-x** to boot with the option you added, allowing access to a root shell within **`initramfs`**.
+3. Press **Ctrl-x** to start with the option you added, allowing access to a root shell within **`initramfs`**.

-4. Once the shell has been accessed, remount the **`/sysroot`** partition with read/write permissions.
+4. After the shell has been accessed, remount the **`/sysroot`** partition with read/write permissions.
 (It is currently mounted with read-only permissions):

 ```python
 switch_root:/# mount -o remount,rw /sysroot
 ```

-5. After the partition is remounted, change the root directory of the process to **`/sysconfig`** with the chroot command:
+5. With the partition remounted, change the root directory of the process to **`/sysconfig`** with the chroot command:

 ```python
 switch_root:/# chroot /sysroot